Luxoft/cordentity/README.md

 In many countries a person must be above the legal age to purchase alcohol drinks.
-Using services and flows provided by Indy-Codrapp it is possible to create a system that proves that the age of a customer is above the legal limit without exposing their actual age.
+Using services and flows provided by Indy-Codrapp it is possible to create a system that proves that the age of a customer is above the legal limit without exposing their actual age or other personal details.

 Lets assume that those 4 nodes are connected as a part of a Corda network:
  - ministry - the Ministry of Home Affairs service